indimail/indimail-mta/README.md

 You are here because you decided to do a complete source installation.
 If you use source installation method, you need to setup various configuration and services.
 You can configure indimail-mta using /usr/sbin/svctool. svctool is a general purpose utility to configure indimail-mta services and configuration.

-You can also run the script `create_services` which invokes svctool to setup few default services to start a fully configured system. `create_services` will also put a systemd unit file `svscan.service` in `/lib/systemd/system` for systems using systemd.
+You can also run the script `create_services` which invokes svctool to setup few default services to start a fully configured system. `create_services` will also put a systemd(1) unit file `svscan.service` in `/lib/systemd/system` for systems using systemd.
 For FreeBSD, it will create /usr/local/etc/rc.d/svscan.
 It will use alternatives command to setup indimail-mta as your default MTA.
 On FreeBSD, it will configure mailwrapper by modifying /etc/mail/mailer.conf.

 ```
 $ cd /usr/local/src/indimail-mta-x
-$ sudo sh ./create_services
+$ sudo ./create_services
 ```
 NOTE: I myself use RPMs for deploying indimail-mta on my own servers and do not use `create_services`.
-It is possible that it may not include few steps added recently in the pre/post install scripts written for the RPM/Debian builds.
+It is possible that it may not include few steps added recently in the pre/post install scripts written for the RPM/Debian builds. create\_service will create indimail UNIX user with password benhur20.
+Change the password or disable login.
+You can also set the environment variable ADMIN\_PASS before running create\_services to set you own UNIX password for indimail.

 ## Start Services